 The Apartment is a sad but true urban Christmas fable: there's no snow, just flu all month long; the office-party booze makes everyone mean and sour; the only sighting of le PÃ¨re Noel is an aggressive off-duty department-store Santa chugging it down at a midtown bar; and the Christmas Eve climax is an attempted suicide.
-I hasten to add I'm not one of those seasonal cynics, like so many of the cheerless souls in the British media: I remember some years back driving out of London on the M40 on Christmas Eve and tuning the dial in search of a 'Winter Wonderland' or 'Santa Claus Is Coming To Town'.
+I hasten to add I'm not one of those seasonal cynics, like so many of the cheerless souls in the media: I remember some years back driving out of London on the M40 on Christmas Eve and tuning the dial in search of a "Winter Wonderland" or "Deck the Halls".
 No such luck.
-Every disc-jockey at Thames Valley Supergold, EastMid FM, Clwyd Sound et al was picking out his all-time worst Xmas records â€” or, as the hosts amusingly called them, 'Christmas turkeys'.
-'Ho, ho, bloody-ho,' as the Daily Telegraph rock critic began his Xmas round-up a couple of years ago.
+Every disc-jockey at Thames Valley Supergold, EastMid FM, Clwyd Sound et al was picking out his all-time worst Xmas records â€” or, as the hosts amusingly called them, "Christmas turkeys".
+"Ho, ho, bloody-ho," as the Daily Telegraph rock critic began his Xmas round-up a couple of years ago.

 But that's what I love about The Apartment: its Wilderian cynicism is redeemed by one of the sweetest Christmas Day scenes in any movie.
-In his review of Rodgers and Hart's amoral Pal Joey, Brooks Atkinson wrote: 'How can you draw sweet water from a foul well?'
+In his review of Rodgers and Hart's amoral Pal Joey, Brooks Atkinson wrote: "How can you draw sweet water from a foul well?"
 Well, The Apartment pulls it off, wonderfully.
-Wilder got the idea after seeing Brief Encounter and finding himself wondering about the fellow who lends his flat to Celia Johnson and Trevor Howard for their trysts.
-'The interesting character is the friend,' Wilder said, 'who returns to his home and finds the bed still warm, he who has no mistress.'
-So Wilder and his screenwriting partner I.A.L.
-Diamond came up with C.C.
-Baxter, a lowly cog in the corporate machine who advances to the heights of the 27th floor and a key to the executive washroom of his Madison Avenue office building, not by hard work but by loaning his apartment to various adulterous superiors.
+Wilder got the idea after seeing NoÃ«l Coward and David Lean's Brief Encounter (1945) and finding himself wondering about the fellow who lends his flat to Celia Johnson and Trevor Howard for their illicit trysts.
+"The interesting character is the friend," Wilder said, "who returns to his home and finds the bed still warm, he who has no mistress."
+So Wilder and his screenwriting partner I A L Diamond came up with CC Baxter, a lowly cog in the corporate machine who advances to the heights of the 27th floor and a key to the executive washroom of his Madison Avenue office building - not by hard work but by loaning his apartment to various adulterous superiors.

-Distracted by the traffic in the stairway, the clink of cocktail glasses, and the make-out music, Baxter's neighbours assume he's the swingingest cat in town.
+Distracted by the traffic in the stairway, the clink of cocktail glasses, and the make-out music, Baxter's neighbors assume he's the swingingest cat in town.
 In fact, he's a lonely schlub freezing to death on a bench in Central Park waiting for that night's executive vice-president and whichever gal from the typing pool he's picked out for the evening to exhaust themselves and call it a day.
 Baxter has no moral qualms about facilitating adultery.
 He assumes it's what a go-getting guy has to do to get going.
 His misgivings arise only when he discovers that his boss, the predatory Mr Sheldrake, has turned his attention to Fran Kubelik.
 Miss Kubelik is an elevator operator in the building and the girl Baxter loves, although he hasn't told her yet, as their relationship to date has consisted of a few pleasantries exchanged as he rides her car up to the office each morning.